Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Enumeration results

 Indeed, consider the following types of patterns in $2$-dimensional matrices of order $2$

 where the corner symbol is always $0$.
-Then the numbers $N_i$ of different patterns of type $(i)$, the numbers $P_i$ of ways to complete a pattern of type $(i)$ to a latin subsquare of order $2$, and $R_i = \lfloor 64 / P_i \rfloor$ are
+Then the numbers $N_i$ of different patterns of type $(i)$, the numbers $P_i$ of ways to complete a pattern of type $(i)$ to a latin submatrix of order $2$, and $R_i = \lfloor 64 / P_i \rfloor$ are

 So every $4$-dimensional latin hypercube of order $4$ has

 non-degenerate $2$-dimensional cuboctahedra.

 Similarly, we can obtain an estimation for the number on non-degenerate $3$-dimensional cuboctahedra.
 There are the following types of patterns in $3$-dimensional matrices of order $2$